-Alligo AB's Board of Directors comprises six ordinary Board members appointed by the 2023 Annual General Meeting: Göran Näsholm (Chair), Pontus Boman, Johan Sjö, Cecilia Marlow, Christina Åqvist and Stefan Hedelius.
-A presentation of these Board members, including information on other assignments and work experience, can be found on pages 80-81 and on Alligo's website.
+Alligo AB's Board of Directors comprises six ordinary Board members appointed by the 2024 Annual General Meeting: Göran Näsholm (Chair), Johan Lilliehöök, Johan Sjö, Cecilia Marlow, Christina Åqvist and Stefan Hedelius.
+A presentation of these Board members, including information on other assignments and work experience, can be found on pages 100-101 and on Alligo's website.
 All Board members are independent in relation to the company and its senior executives.
 Two Board members are dependent in relation to the company's major shareholders.
 Accordingly, the Board of Directors meets the requirement that at least two of the Board members who are independent in relation to the company should also be independent in relation to major shareholders.
 There are also two employee representatives on the Board: Johanna Främberg and Emma Hammarlund.

-According to the resolution of the Annual General Meeting, each Board member elected by the Annual General Meeting receives a fee of SEK 300,000.
-The Chair of the Board receives a fee of SEK 650,000.
-A separate fee of SEK 150,000 is paid to the Chair of the Audit Committee and SEK 100,000 is paid to the Chair of the Remuneration Committee.
-The total Board fee of SEK 2,400,000 is unchanged compared with the previous year.
+According to the resolution of the Annual General Meeting, each Board member elected by the Annual General Meeting receives a fee of SEK 320,000.
+The Chair of the Board receives a fee of SEK 750,000.
+A separate fee of SEK 150,000 is paid to the Chair of the Audit Committee and SEK 75,000 is paid to each member of the Audit Committee.
+In addition, a separate fee of SEK 100,000 is paid to the Chair of the Remuneration Committee and SEK 50,000 is paid to each member of the Remuneration Committee.
+Total Board fees amount to SEK 2,725,000, compared with SEK 2,400,000 the previous year.